webpro-nl/knip/README.md

 Extra "workspaces" not configured as a workspace in the root `package.json` can be configured as well, Knip is happy to analyze unused dependencies and exports from any directory with a `package.json`.

-Here's a small output example when running Knip in a workspace:
+Here's some example output when running Knip in a workspace:

 <img src="./assets/screenshot-workspaces.png" alt="example output in workspaces" width="578">